English literature: Old English literature (449–1066)

+High & Late Middle Ages (1066-1485)

-Middle English literature (1066–1500)
+Middle English literature (1066–1485)

-After the Norman conquest of England in 1066, the written form of the Anglo-Saxon language became less common.
+After the Norman Conquest of England in 1066, the written form of the Anglo-Saxon language became less common.
 Under the influence of the new aristocracy, French became the standard language of courts, parliament, and polite society.
 As the invaders integrated, their language and literature mingled with that of the natives, and the Norman dialects of the ruling classes became Anglo-Norman.
 From then until the 12th century, Anglo-Saxon underwent a gradual transition into Middle English.
 Political power was no longer in English hands, so that the West Saxon literary language had no more influence than any other dialect and Middle English literature was written in many dialects that corresponded to the region, history, culture, and background of individual writers.

-In this period religious literature continued to enjoy popularity and Hagiographies were written, adapted and translated: for example, The Life of Saint Audrey, Eadmer's (c.
-1060 – c.
-1126).
-At the end of the 12th century, Layamon in Brut adapted the Norman-French of Wace to produce the first English-language work to present the legends of King Arthur and the Knights of the Round Table.
+In this period religious literature continued to enjoy popularity and Hagiographies were written, adapted and translated: for example, The Life of Saint Audrey, by Eadmer.
+During the writing of Ormulum (c.
+1150 – c.
+1180), the blending of both Old English and Anglo-Norman elements in English are highlighted for the first time, marking the beginning of the Middle English period.
+Afterwards, Layamon in Brut adapted the Norman-French of Wace to produce the first English-language work to present the legends of King Arthur and the Knights of the Round Table.
 It was also the first historiography written in English since the Anglo-Saxon Chronicle.

 Middle English Bible translations, notably Wycliffe's Bible, helped to establish English as a literary language.
 Wycliffe's Bible is the name now given to a group of Bible translations into Middle English that were made under the direction of, or at the instigation of, John Wycliffe.
 They appeared between about 1382 and 1395.
 These Bible translations were the chief inspiration and cause of the Lollard movement, a pre-Reformation movement that rejected many of the teachings of the Roman Catholic Church.

 Another literary genre, that of Romances, appears in English from the 13th century, with King Horn and Havelock the Dane, based on Anglo-Norman originals such as the Romance of Horn (c.
 1170), but it was in the 14th century that major writers in English first appeared.
 These were William Langland, Geoffrey Chaucer and the so-called Pearl Poet, whose most famous work is Sir Gawain and the Green Knight.

 Langland's Piers Plowman (written c.
-1360–87) or Visio Willelmi de Petro Plowman (William's Vision of Piers Plowman) is a Middle English allegorical narrative poem, written in unrhymed alliterative verse.
+1360–1387) or Visio Willelmi de Petro Plowman (William's Vision of Piers Plowman) is a Middle English allegorical narrative poem, written in unrhymed alliterative verse.